Yes! Your side hustle can be more lucrative than ever by making a few simple changes.

 - Budget for tax dates.
-If you’re in the U.S., the dates you need to watch out for are the 17th of April, 15th of June, 17th of September and the 15th of January 2019
+If you’re in the U.S., the dates you need to watch out for are April 15, June 15, September 15, and January 15.

 - Set aside 25-30% of your income for tax.
 This is usually more than enough because you’ll have several business expenses that you can write off, but it’s always good to err on the side of caution

 - Find an accounting solution, such as FreshBooks that automatically calculates your sales tax on each invoice

 Many adopt an “It’s all gravy” approach while running their side gig.
 They accept any job under the sun, even if it’s low paying.

 It’s easy to fall into this trap as David C Justin discovered: “When I started I took whatever money was offered.
 I let my clients set the price and I was happy to get $25 for a 500-word blog.”